-Full lead casting has been announced for the West End premiere of Disney’s Frozen at the Theatre Royal Drury Lance
+Full lead casting has been announced for the West End premiere of Frozen The Musical at the Theatre Royal Drury Lance

 Joining the previously announced Samantha Barks and Stephanie McKeon are Obioma Ugoala as Kristoff, Craig Gallivan as Olaf, Oliver Ormson as Hans, Richard Frame as Weselton, with Mikayla Jade and Ashley Birchall alternating the role of Sven.